powsybl/powsybl-core/docs/configuration/modules/external-security-analysis-config.md

 It throws a `ConfigurationException` if itools-command is empty .

-To run the security analysis in external mode, you need to run the itools command: `security-analysis` --external arguments
+To run the security analysis in external mode, you need to run the itools command `security-analysis` with the --external argument

 ## Examples